dfir-iris/iris-web/deploy/kubernetes/README.md

 ### Image parameters
+Using Dockerfile or Docker compose create images for Iris and apply image to their respective yaml file.
+> **Note**: For kubernetes  use modified Dockerfile.k8s file to create an images

 | Name | Description | Value |
 | --| -- | -- |
 | `image.repository` | Iris image repository | `string` |